2DGD-F0TH/2DGD_F0TH/chapters/003_ComputerScienceFundamentals.md

 #### Swimlanes

-Swimlanes are a way to organize and group related activities in columns.
+Swimlanes are a way to organise and group related activities in columns.
 For instance a shopping activity diagram can have the "Customer", "Order", "Accounting" and "Shipping" swimlanes, each of which contains activities related to their own categories.

 ![Example of swimlanes in activity diagrams](./images/computer_science/activity_swimlanes.svg){width=50%}